magnusax/AutoML/README.md

 Libraries which will be heavily relied upon are:

 ### Preprocessing
-* scikit-learn (for e.g. outlier detection and standardizing)
+* Scikit-learn (for e.g. outlier detection and standardizing)
-* scipy
+* Scipy
 * ...
 * More to follow